SathyaBhat/sathyasays.com/content/posts/2009-03-30-writing-an-iso-file-to-a-cd-rdvd-r-from-linux-terminal.md

 categories:
   - News
 tags:
-  - Brasero
   - commands
-  - DVD
-  - file
-  - iso
-  - linux
-  - open source
-  - record
-  - root
-  - script
-  - shell
-  - shell script
   - terminal
-  - "tips-and-howto's"
   - tutorials

 ---
-Ever wondered if there&#8217;s a quick and easy way to write an iso file to a CD-R/DVD-R ?
-Don&#8217;t want to open K3B or Brasero ?
-Here&#8217;s a handy way of writing the iso file.
+Ever wondered if there's a quick and easy way to write an iso file to a CD-R/DVD-R ?
+Don't want to open K3B or Brasero ?
+Here's a handy way of writing the iso file.

 <!--more-->

 First, switch to root using su